thejsway/thejsway/manuscript/chapter17.md

 ## TL;DR

-Forms let users input data through a web page.
-Inputted data can be sent to a web server.
-Before data gets sent off, you can use JavaScript to interact with the form data.
+* A **form** lets users input data through a web page.
+Inputted data is usually sent to a **web server**.
+Before data gets sent off, you can use JavaScript to interact with the form data and validate it.

-Text zones (`input type="text">` or `<textarea>` each have a value property to access the inputted value.
+* Text zones (`input type="text">` or `<textarea>`) each have a `value` property to access the inputted value.

-Once a text field is selected, we can say that this field has "focus." focus and blur events are triggered when the field is selected or deselected, respectively.
+* When a text field becomes the input target, this field has the **focus**.
+The `focus` and `blur` events are triggered when the field gets or loses the focus, respectively.
+The `focus()` and `blur()` methods can update the focus target programmatically.

-Chexboxes, radio buttons, and dropdown menus generate change events once a user modifies their choice.
+* Chexboxes, radio buttons, and dropdown lists generate `change` events whenever a user modifies their choice.

-The DOM element that corresponds the form has an elements property that lets you access its input fields.
+* The DOM element that corresponds to the form has an `elements` property that lets you access its input fields programmatically.

-Submitting a form triggers a submit event on a form.
-You can prevent the sending of data associated with this event handler by using the preventDefault method on the associated Event object.
+* Submitting a form triggers a `submit` event on the form DOM element.
+You can prevent the sending of form data to the server by using the `preventDefault()` method on the associated `Event` object.

-Any modification of a text field triggers an input event, which can be used to validate its data in real time.
+* Any modification of a text field triggers an `input` event, which can be used to validate its data as the user enters it.

+* A **regular expression** is a pattern to which strings can be compared.
+Regular expressions are often used to perform fine-grained validations of form data.

 ## JavaScript and forms